 I need this lantern in my life, but they wouldn’t ship it because they said it would break.

 I see a road trip in Vicky’s future.

 I was going buy a change purse, but Vicky is the sort of friend who will save you from imminent grannydom by saying, “you’re gonna look like a Chinese grandma with that” which of course causes you to reconsider and make the right decision.

 And the whole reason we went into the store in the first place!
 We both bought new kimonos (mine matches my kitchen) and we brought home a man version for MacGyver :)

 Divorced and Alone Isn’t So Bad

 While I might be divorced and alone, my first six weeks as a divorcée haven’t been nearly as dismal as I’d feared when this first went down.
-My awesome friends (you know who you are and I love you), the best cat in the world, a fabulous apartment, more strength than I thought I had in me, and the fact that sir fancypants made such an ass of himself during the divorce have made this transition as easy as it could’ve been under the circumstances.
+My awesome friends (you know who you are and I love you), the best cat in the world, a fabulous apartment, and more strength than I thought I had in me have made this transition as easy as it could’ve been under the circumstances.